DataDog/documentation/content/logs/live_tail.md

 ## Overview

 The Live Tail feature gives you the ability to see all your log events in near real time from anywhere in your infrastructure.
-It display logs as soon as they get out of the [Pipeline section][1] and before [their indexation][2] by Datadog, hence:
+It displays logs as soon as they get out of the [Pipeline section][1] and before [their indexation][2] by Datadog, hence:

-1. All logs ingested by Datadog are displayed. ([The dynamic volume control][2] is not applied)
+1. All logs ingested by Datadog are displayed. ([The dynamic volume control][2] is not applied.)
 2. Logs display are parsed.
 3. The stream can be paused.
 4. You can't go back in the past.

 This feature allows you for instance to check if a process has correctly started or if a new deployment went smoothly.